qemu/qemu/docs/system/deprecated.rst

 All options specified in ``-o`` are image creation options, so they are now rejected when used with ``-n`` to skip image creation.

+``qemu-img create -b bad file $size`` (removed in 5.1)
+''''''''''''''''''''''''''''''''''''''''''''''''''''''

+When creating an image with a backing file that could not be opened, ``qemu-img create`` used to issue a warning about the failure but proceed with the image creation if an explicit size was provided.
+However, as the ``-u`` option exists for this purpose, it is safer to enforce that any failure to open the backing image (including if the backing file is missing or an incorrect format was specified) is an error when ``-u`` is not used.

 Command line options
 --------------------